m91michel/knowledge/business/marketing.md

 - [sparktoro.com](https://sparktoro.com/)
 - [trendseverywhere.com](https://trendseverywhere.com/ - Chrome extension for Google Trends in Search)

+## Research
+- [Five Steps To Faster Market Research](https://www.forbes.com/sites/theyec/2020/11/23/five-steps-to-faster-market-research/) - Research is absolutely critical to making informed strategic and product decisions.
+And as a product manager or founder, this market research must be carefully balanced with speed, efficacy and an iterative process.

 ## Content
 - [paved.com]https://www.paved.com/ - Paved makes it easy to launch sponsored campaigns, manage publisher relationships, and seamlessly track results.